-To reduce the Group's US\$ / RR foreign exchange risk exposure, in 2006 the Group entered into US\$ / RR forward sale transactions with five foreign banks having an investment grade rating within the range Aa2-Aa3 as assessed by Moody's rating agency as at 31 December 2010 under which it agreed to sell US\$ for RR during a five-year period starting in September 2006 and ending in September 2011, at a strike price fixed at the exchange rates ranging from RR 26.56 to RR 26.84 per US\$ 1, averaged on a quarterly basis.
+To reduce the Group's US\$ / RR foreign exchange risk exposure, in 2006 the Group entered into US\$ / RR forward sale transactions with five foreign banks having an investment grade rating within the range Aa2-Aa3 as assessed by Moody's rating agency as at 31 December 2011 under which it agreed to sell US\$ for RR during a five-year period starting in September 2006 and ending in September 2011, at a strike price fixed at the exchange rates ranging from RR 26.56 to RR 26.84 per US\$ 1, averaged on a quarterly basis.
 The transactions had varying maturities and amounts spread evenly over the five-year period in the aggregate amount of US\$'mln 215 per quarter (US\$'mln 4,300 in total over the five-year period).
-At 31 December 2011 the Group has no obligations under foreign exchange forward contracts.
-At 31 December 2010 the fair value of the forward foreign exchange contracts totalled RR'mln 2,328 (liability).
-It represents the net present value of the differences between the cash flows related to these contracts calculated at forward exchange rates expected by the five banks participating in these transactions as at the end of the reporting periods and forward exchange rates fixed by the forward sales contracts concluded by the Company over the five-year period.
+At 31 December 2012 and 31 December 2011 the Group has no obligations under foreign exchange forward contracts.

-Year ended 31 December 2011 2010 Fair value of foreign exchange forward contracts at the beginning of the year (2,328) (6,300) Payment from exercising of foreign exchange forward contracts 1,109 3,201 Net gain from change of fair value of foreign exchange forward contracts 1,219 771 Fair value of foreign exchange forward contracts at the end of the year = (2,328)
+Year ended 31 December 2012 2011 Fair value of foreign exchange forward contracts at the beginning of the year - (2,328) Payment from exercising of foreign exchange forward contracts - 1,109 Net gain from change of fair value of foreign exchange forward contracts - 1,219 Fair value of foreign exchange forward contracts at the end of the year - -